LOS-ESSnet/Paris-Hackathon/tools/tools.md

 ### Other tools

-A number In order to read the source data,
+A number of useful tools can be used in order to read the source data.

-POI, CSVReader...
+#### Apache POI

+[Apache POI](https://poi.apache.org/) is a good solution for reading Microsoft Office documents, and in particular Excel spreadsheets, even very large ones.

+#### Apache Commons CSV

+[Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) is an efficient and flexible solution for reading CSV files.

 ### Exemples